robfinch/Thor/Thor2024/README.md

 63 general purpose registers, unified integer and float register file 63 vector registers
 Out-of-order execution of instructions
+Interruptible micro-code.
 1024 entry, five way TLB for virtual memory support

 ## Out-of-Order Version
 ### Status
 The Thor2024 OoO machine is currently in development.
-It has not yet reached the point of begin simulated.
+The base machine has had its first simulation run.
+A long way to go yet.

 ### Register File
 The register file contains 63 registers and is unified, supporting integer and floating-point operations using the same set of registers.
 One register code, 63, is dedicated to indicate the use of a postfix immediate for the value.
 There is a dedicated zero register, r0.
 There is also a register dedicated to refer to the program counter or the stack canary.
 The same register code serves both purposes.
 The register referring to the PC allows program counter relative addresses to be formed.
 Predicate registers are also part of the general purpose register file and the same set of instructions may be applied to them as to other registers.
 A register is also dedicated to the stack pointer, which is special in that it is banked for different operating modes.
+Four registers are dedicated to micro-code use.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 So, he has decided to go with a fixed length instruction set for Thor2024.
-This is different than eariler versions which were variable length.
+This is different than earlier versions which were variable length.
 However, while fixed length, Thor2024 supports extended length constants using postfix instructions.
 Postfix instructions are associated with the previous instruction and are fetched at the same time as the previous instruction.
 Effectively they are treated as if they were part of the instruction, but, the program counter still increments by a fixed amount so the postfix instructions end up being fetched and treated as NOPs.
 This is slightly better than using additional instructions to encode constants as the entire instruction word is used to hold a constant making it more memory efficient.
 The five byte instruction length was chosen because of the number of operations supported by the processor and the use of predicates.
 A 32-bit instruction was just too cramped.

 ### Instruction alignment